Add flutter_data

 Once the data

-callback is invoked, Flutter Data is ready!
+callback is invoked, Flutter Data is ready and the Task

 The configureRepositoryLocalStorage